joelvaneenwyk/picobat/GUIDELINES.md

      #define PBAT_SEARCH_RECURSIVE
      /* Stop after the first match is found */
      #define PBAT_SEARCH_GET_FIRST_MATCH
-     /* Do not grab informations about files */
+     /* Do not grab information about files */
      #define PBAT_SEARCH_NO_STAT
      /* Do not list pseudo dirs '.' and '..' */
      #define PBAT_SEARCH_NO_PSEUDO_DIR
      /* Search mode equivalent DIR (ie "dir" is equivalent to "dir/*" */
      #define PBAT_SEARCH_DIR_MODE

 **pBat\_GetMatchFileList\(\)** does not search for files with some particular attribute.
 However, pBat provides a way to discriminate between files with